Good Food for Cities

 • Academic and research institutions such as universities and international research networks.

-• International agencies and cities networks such as the United Nations, the One Planet Network and the Urban Food Systems Coalition.
+• International agencies and cities networks such as the United Nations Environment Programme and the Food Agriculture Organisation, ICLEI, the One Planet Network and the Urban Food Systems Coalition.

-• Funders and investors such as the Belgian Directorate General for Development, EIT-Food, the European Union, Canada’s International Development Research Center, the Food & Agriculture Organisation of the United Nations, the United Nations Environment Programme, the Business Partnership Facility, OVO Acceleration Fund, GIZ, 11.11.11, Vlaanderen Circulair, Enabel, Bill & Melinda Gates Foundation, DOEN Foundation, Gilles Foundation, Vandersypen Foundation, Federatie SCW, Over 20 Belgian cities and 2 provinces (West-Flanders and East-Flanders), the Belgian public and more!
+• Funders and investors such as the Belgian Directorate General for Development, EIT-Food, the European Union, Enabel, USAID, the Flemish Government, Canada’s International Development Research Center (IDRC), the Swiss Agency for Development and Cooperation (SDC), AMDT, FAO, UNEP, The Business Partnership Facility, OVO Acceleration Fund, GIZ, 11.11.11, Enabel, , DOEN Foundation, Gilles Foundation, Vandersypen Foundation, Federatie SCW, VLIR-UOS, over 20 Belgian cities and 2 provinces (West-Flanders and East-Flanders), the Belgian public and more!

 Find below a non-exhaustive list of the networks to wich we contribute: